Photo by Anna Oswaldo Cruz Lehner

 A very important and pathbreaking book on the links between photography and mining is Benjamin Buchloh and Robert Wilkie’s Mining Photographs and Other Pictures 1948-1968 (NSCAD, 1983).
 Issues on photographic representation of labor were also pioneered by Jo Spence and Terry Dennett in the 1970s.
 Their books Photography/Politics One (Photography Workshop, London, 1979) and Photography/Politics Two (Comedia/Photography Workshop, 1986), are now fundamental classics.
 In German another classic is Arbeiterfotografie (Elefanten Press, Berlin, 1978).

 How did the writing process for this book go?
-Did you experience anything surprising, funny or strange during the realization of the book?Well, industrial environments can provide the intense physical/emotional experience of cathedrals.
+Did you experience anything surprising, amusing or strange?Well, industrial environments can provide the intense physical/emotional experience of cathedrals.

 What would you like the readers to remember from your book?Culture and leisure economies seem to operate on a promise of a world in which labor has been superseded.
 Such economies seemed based on a kind of promise for a “permanent vacation” way of life.
 That promise needs to be de-naturalized when the horizon of a better life for the sons and daughters of the European middle class has vanished.
 What are we going to do about it?

-Do you have plans for a next publication?
+Do you have any plans yet for a next publication?
 What will it be about?

 This book is part 2 of a trilogy on the late Charles Fifth, king of Spain, the Lower Countries and Germany in the 16th century.
 My argument is that the study of the rise of the modern world nation-state system around 1500 explains a lot about our current historical conditions.
 My work is an excavation or an archeology of the present, not to say of the future.
 My project is to finish the third part of the trilogy and make a book.